aflathorea/Hazard/README.md

 This option does history analysis for last set.
 The run takes 5 minutes.<br>
 Produces the output: H55_01.YYYY-MM-DD.txt.<br>
 The rawdata.txt should contain 11 sets.
 It compares the 11th set against the others 10.<br>
-Use this option to check the accuracy of your predictions.
+Use this option to check the accuracy of your predictions.<br>
 >hazard a<br>
 This option does history analysis for all sets.
 The run takes 1 hour.<br>
 Produces the output: H55_03.YYYY-MM-DD.txt.<br>